apollo-inspire/markdown-recipe-library/recipes/sweet-potato-and-chickpea-curry.md

 D: (Optional extra)
 1. Slice 1 medium Red Onion
-2. Add to on top of the dish in the end.
+2. Add Red Onion on top of the dish in the end.

 1. Add fresh coriander or cilantro on top.